hdShang/arxiv-daily/docs/cs-RO/2025-09-18/papers/250915273v2-embodied-arena-a-comprehensive-unified-and-evolving-evaluation-platf.md

 ---
 layout: default
-title: Embodied Arena: A Comprehensive, Unified, and Evolving Evaluation Platform for Embodied AI
+title: "Embodied Arena: A Comprehensive, Unified, and Evolving Evaluation Platform for Embodied AI"
 ---

 # Embodied Arena: A Comprehensive, Unified, and Evolving Evaluation Platform for Embodied AI